 Quinn, a Red-Shouldered Hawk came to us as a nestling in 2015 is and the Florida Wildlife Hospital’s newest educational ambassador.
 Unlike most of our resident birds, Quinn is fully flighted.
 He incurred a foot injury while still in the nest.
 When Quinn was just a few weeks old, he suffered from constriction wounds to his right foot that resulted in severe malformation of his digits.
 He was admitted to our hospital as a patient last summer and we quickly determined he would never be releasable.
 Without proper use of his foot, Quinn would not be able to catch prey and would not survive in the wild.

-© FLORIDA WILDLIFE HOSPITAL & SANCTUARY All Rights Reserved, 2016
+© FLORIDA WILDLIFE HOSPITAL & SANCTUARY, INC All Rights Reserved, 2017

-A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION FOR THE FLORIDA WILDLIFE HOSPITAL, A FLORIDA-BASED NONPROFIT CORPORATION (REGISTRATION NUMBER: SC08287), MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL FREE 1-800-HELP-FLA (435-7352) WITHIN THE STATE OR VISITING THEIR WEBSITE HERE.
-REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL OR RECOMMENDATION BY THE STATE.
+A COPY OF THE OFFICIAL REGISTRATION AND FINANCIAL INFORMATION FOR FLORIDA WILDLIFE HOSPITAL & SANCTUARY, INC, A FLORIDA-BASED NONPROFIT CORPORATION (REGISTRATION NO. CH8287) MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE 1-800-HELP-FLA (435-7352) WITHIN THE STATE, OUTSIDE THE STATE (850-410-3800) OR VISITING THEIR WEBSITE Florida Consumer Help.
+REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.